-The American public are increasingly a deal-savvy audience and the popularity of such sites is revealed in a recent study which found that 60% of US internet users had redeemed a digital coupon or code when looking to shop either online or offline.
+"A recent study found that 60% of American internet users had redeemed a digital coupon or code when looking to shop either online or offline."

-The original global discounting event, Black Friday, was of course initiated in the US and its origins as an offline event, primarily focused on in-store purchases as part of the Thanksgiving holiday weekend, had meant that up until recently it lagged behind other territories' online performance.
+Despite the growth of this significant and important area of digital marketing, incentive publishers drive the biggest proportion of sales as a publisher type on the US network, with over half of the sales tracked and almost 60% of advertiser revenue being derived from coupon or cashback affiliates.
+These same affiliates have begun to event, primarily focused on in-store purchases as part of the Thanksgiving holiday weekend, had meant that up until recently it lagged behind other territories' online performance.
 However, 2016 marked a continued shift towards shunning stores for ecommerce sites.
 Interestingly countries such as Brazil and the UK, where the event has been imported over the past few years, have experienced the event through an online filter and a proportionally larger percentage of sales track online.